audreyculver/handouts-water-conflict-africa/README.md

 1) Where are the hotspots of LSLAs and conflict events across the African continent?

-2) Do LSLA and conflict hotspots co-occur- i.e., do we find significant clusters of both conflict and LSLAs at a) the continental scale, b) the regional scale, and c) within watershed boundaries?
+2) Do LSLA and conflict hotspots co-occur (spatially & temporally)- i.e., do we find significant hotspots of both conflict and LSLAs at

-<b>Datasets:</b>
+      a) the continental scale,
+      b) the regional scale, and
+      c) within watershed/basin boundaries, and
+      d) in areas with greater water insecurity/scarcity?

+<b>Main Datasets:</b>

 1) Conflict events: ACLED; UPSALA
 2) Land/water grabs (LSLAs): Global Land Matrix
-3) African continent watersheds shapefile: Transboundary Water Assessment Programme
+3) African continent watersheds/basins: Transboundary Water Assessment Programme (TWAP)

 <b>Summary Statistics</b>